Stark Bro’s Fruit Trees – Years to Fruit

 All flowers must be pollinated in order to form fruit consistently.
 The better the pollination in apples and pears the larger the fruit.
 In order for pollination to be successful the flowers must receive healthy pollen at the proper time.
 The bloom periods of the varieties must overlap.

-How fast do pears grow?
+How quickly do pear trees grow?

 How can you tell if a pear tree is male or female?